The average board size across Bel 20 and Bel Mid companies is 9.8 members, close to the 9.6 recorded last year.

-Mandatory retirement ages are becoming less common for directors across Europe.
-However, almost half of Belgian boards (49%) impose mandatory retirement for non-executive directors in order to regulate board composition.
-In the Bel 20, the figure rises to 65%.
-From boards where mandatory retirement is in place, the average age is 70.6 years, with a range of between 69 and 75 years.
-Several boards do offer the possibility of continuing service after retirement age, subject to a review or if special circumstances allow it.
+This year, the proportion of the largest Belgian companies imposing mandatory board retirement has dropped to 37.3%, representing a 24% fall.
+In the Bel 20, the figure rises to 45%, but is down from the 60% seen in the 2021 survey.
+Among boards across both indexes where mandatory retirement is in place, the average age limit is 70 years, across a range of between 65 and 75 years.
+Several boards, such as those of Groupe Bruxelles Lambert, TINC, and Xior Student Housing, do offer the possibility of continuing service after retirement age, subject to a review or if special circumstances allow it.

 Length of service

-Among chairs, average tenure is 10.9 years.
-Looking at the individual indices, averages are 11.6 and 10.4 years in Bel 20 and Bel Mid companies respectively.
-Only 13% of chairs have been in the role for three years or fewer, down from 39% in 2019.
-Among all chairs, 27% had not served on the same board prior to taking up the role and 12% had been CEO of the company before their appointment.
+Among chairs, average tenure is 11.6 years.
+Looking at the individual indices, averages are 12.7 and 11.1 years in Bel 20 and Bel Mid companies, respectively.
+41.8% of chairs have been in the role for three years or fewer, while among all chairs, 3.3% had not served on the same board prior to taking up the role.
+8.3% had been CEO of the company before their appointment.

-The executive committees (ExCom) are one of the most common sources of potential new non-executive directors for listed companies.
-Across our sample, the average ExCom size is 6.2 members.
-Bel 20 companies have an average of 8.2 members while Bel Mid amount 5.3.
+The executive committee (ExCo) is the most common potential source of new non-executive directors for listed companies.
+Across our sample, ExCos average 6.3 members.
+The ExCos of Bel 20 boards are larger (about 23%) with an average of 7.4 members, than among Bel Mid companies (six members on average).